fastmover/plugins_last_updated/readme.txt

 == Screenshots ==

-1. As you can see, the plugins table now has a column on the right side labeled: Last Updated.
+1. As you can see, the plugins table now has 2 columns on the right side labeled: Last Updated and Last Upgraded.
+2. A page dedicated to clearing cache on the Last Updated Column

 == Changelog ==

 = 0.0.6 =
+* PHP 5.2 Compliance - Calculated months may be just a bit off if you're running PHP 5.2
 * Changed caching from 24 hours to 30 minutes.
 * Added a cache clearing option in Admin Menu > Plugins > Plugin Columns
 * Fixed screen options not hiding columns or saving
 * Added background color to whole column instaed of just text
+* Fixed errors outputting if WordPress's API cannot be reached

 = 0.0.5 =
 * New column to show when the plugin was last upgraded - shows not available until each plugin is upgraded at least once.